Courtney Walsh: Records

 Walsh's feats with the bat are rather less flattering, as indicated by an average of seven in both Test cricket and ODIs.
 He also holds the record for the most Test ducks (43), and also held the record for the most "not outs" – 61 times – until passed by James Anderson in 2017.

 Walsh played 132 Tests and 205 ODI matches, and took 519 and 227 wickets respectively.
 He took 22 five wicket hauls in Tests—of which five fifers came in the first 63 appearances and 17 in the later 69 appearances—and one in ODIs.

-Walsh holds the record for the best test match bowling as captain (13/52).
+Walsh holds the record for the best bowling figures (13 for 55) for a captain in a Test match.